-The device is designed to meet state-of-the-art safety requirements, has been tested and left the factory in a condition in which it is safe to operate.
-The device complies with the applicable standards and regulations as listed in the EC declaration of conformity and thus complies with the statutory requirements of the EG directives.
-Endress+Hauser confirms the successful testing of the device by affixing to it the CE mark.
+This measuring device is designed in accordance with good engineering practice to meet state-of-the-art safety requirements, has been tested, and left the factory in a condition in which it is safe to operate.
+It meets general safety standards and legal requirements.
+It also complies with the EC directives listed in the device-specific EC Declaration of Conformity.
+Endress+Hauser confirms this by affixing the CE mark to the device.